khaors/KohonenF08/README.md

 ## Testing

-A simple example is included in the repository in which the goal is to find the clusters present in the _iris_ dataset.
-This dataset is included in the _iris.dat_ file where the samples have been properly scaled in the range between 0 and 1.
+A simple example is included in the repository in which the goal is to find the clusters present in the _iris_ dataset, which is included in the _iris.dat_ file where the samples have been properly scaled in the range between 0 and 1.
 The input parameters of the program _som_train_ are specified in a parameter file as explained in the previous section.
 The clustering of the _iris dataset_ can be done writing on the command line:

 ```
 som_train som_train.par